What a “Get Home Bag” is and why everyone should have one.

 Chlorine dioxide water tablets or drops (if you can find them) and iodine tablets are a lightweight inexpensive option for purifying water.
 Water filters, even the smaller ones, are usually bulky and expensive, however a water bottle with a built-in filter may be an affordable option for you.

 Clothing: If your average commute is the daily trip to the office you need to pack a change of clothes, including footwear, in your bag.
 A suit and heels will not get you home quickly.
 Make sure this change of clothes is suitable to the time of year and weather in your area.
+Click here read how to weather proof your Get Home Bag clothes and save space in your bag.

 First Aid: Make or purchase a small lightweight first-aid kit, not something that you could perform field surgery with but something that you could take care of minor to mild cuts and blisters with.
 Some OTC (over the counter) drugs like ibuprofen for sore muscles and headaches would also be handy.
 Adventure Medical manufactures great little light weight, water proof, inexpensive medical kits if you don’t want to make your own.